sforcin/NSF-DS-Prep/README.md

 - Linear Algebra Topics such as Matrices
 - Computer Vision [although I don't have much experience]
 - Data Modeling [At a smaller scale, I always liked finding patterns in things and creating simple models for it.
 I enjoyed creating KNN, Neural Nets and Classification Algorithms in CS 171]
+- I also like anything related to doing math by hand.
+I truly enjoyed everything related to calculations in CS 171.
+I enjoyed tree pruning, Neural Networks calculations, and everything that was not an algorithm!